 Read this U.S. News and World Report Article:

-Sierra Nevada College is committed to compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act:
+Sierra Nevada University is committed to compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act:

 - Section 202 of the 1990 Americans with Disabilities Act: “No qualified individual shall, by reason of such disability, be exclude from participation in or be denied the benefits of the services, programs, or activities or any public entity, or be subject to discrimination by such entity.”